-It’s Take On Wall Street’s job to get the politicians to listen to them.
+It’s Take On Wall Street’s job to get the politicians to listen to the rest of us.
 One of the ways we do that is to continually bust the myth that Americans don’t care about the financial system, or aren’t watching.

 We did our own national poll in 2018, and we found that people were willing to vote their concerns over the financial industry’s role in perpetuating racial discrimination and economic inequality, the tax bill as first and foremost a gift to Wall Street, and the importance of government working for all Americans, not just campaign donors and Wall Street banks.

-Here’s a round-up of recent polling on the subject of Wall Street and finance which we keep up to date.
+Here’s a round-up of recent polling on the subject of Wall Street and the economy which we keep up to date.
 (Got a poll we missed?
 Email us.)